 The results found in Table 7 summarises the noise level recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 05 dB(A) for the Noise Affected NML however, remains within the highly noise affected criteria.
-Location 1 and have exceeded the criteria by up to 01 dB(A).
-It is found that many of the triggers from Location 1 are caused by workers and patients within the same room and therefore, it is recommended that the monitor is placed in a room away from work spaces and operating equipment to avoid these false triggers.
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 08 dB(A) for the Noise Affected NML and up to 01 dB(A) for Highly Noise affected level set for this site.
+For Location 1 and Location 3, the NML were within the criteria set for this site.
+It should be noted that the exceedance at Location 2 are from trucks idling adjacent to the noise monitor.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.

-Table of Contents
+As per client's request, the vibration monitor 3 was off-hired on 07/11/2023 and no further data was collected for this monitor.

 Exe cutive Summary ii

-List of Figuresi ii
+List of Figures iii

 1. Introduction 1

 1.1 Background 1

 1.2 Site Information 1

 1.3 Objectives 2

 2. Sensitive Receivers 2

 3. Vibration & Noise Sources and Criteria 3

 3.1 Vibration Sources 3

 3.2 Noise Sources 4

 3.3 Applicable Standards 4

 3.4 Vibration Criteria 5

 3.5 Noise Criteria 7

 4. Methodology 8

 4.1 Vibration & Noise Instrument 8

 4.2 Site setup and Monitoring Procedure 8

 5. Monitoring Results 9

-6. Discussion and Recommendations1 0
+6. Discussion and Recommendations -10

-7. Conclusions1 1
+7. Conclusions -13

 List of Figures

-Figure 1 Sensitive Vibration Receiver 2
+e 1 Sensitive Vibration Receiver

-Figure 2 Sensitive Noise Receiver 3
+e 2 Sensitive Noise Receiver

-Figure 3 Guideline values for PPV as per DIN-4150 6
+• e 3 Guideline values for PPV as per DIN-4150

-Figure 4 Site setup 8
+Figur e 4 Site setup 9